35percent/oldblog/monitoring.md

 The majority of these are homes in new-build developments approved by the Council's planning committee and secured under section 106 agreements.
 According to [Council data](https://www.southwark.gov.uk/planning-and-building-control/planning-policy-and-transport-policy/monitoring/authority-monitoring-report/housing?chapter=4) 15,237 affordable homes have been approved during the last 15 years alone, of which 9,200 are recorded as completed.

-But the Council has no way of knowing if these affordable homes have actually been delivered, because once a development has been approved it relies purely on trust that the developer will deliver them.
+But the Council has no way of knowing if these affordable homes actually exist in real life, because once a development has been approved it relies purely on trust that the developer will deliver them.

 ![](http://35percent.org/img/dxw1.png)
 *Extract from [Aug 2019 Council scoping report](https://www.southwark.gov.uk/innovate/collabrative-project/affordable-housing-monitoring?chapter=8)*